lewishowles/components/src/components/form/form-field/form-field.md

 The name of the field.
 This is required when used within a `form-wrapper` component, where it is used as the key for the form's data collection.
 As such, its uniqueness will be verified by `form-wrapper` when used together.

+Within `form-wrapper`, a field is registered while it is mounted.
+If you rename a mounted field by changing `name`, its registration moves to the new name.
+Unmounting the field unregisters it without removing its value or parent-owned errors.

 ### `required`

 - type: `boolean`